-Fecal calprotectin is currently used as a biomarker for inflammatory bowel diseases.
+The protein calprotectin is currently used as a biomarker for inflammatory bowel diseases.
 Emerging research suggests it could also be an indicator of cognitive decline.
-Elevated levels of fecal calprotectin are associated with cognitive impairment and are thought to be a result of leaky gut, wherein nutrients and other substances can’t easily pass through the intestinal wall.
+Elevated levels of fecal calprotectin are associated with cognitive impairment and are also thought to be a result of leaky gut, wherein nutrients and other substances can’t easily pass through the intestinal wall.

-Another protein, zonulin, is directly involved in the function of tight junctions, a type of communication channel between cells.
+Another protein, zonulin, regulates the function of tight junctions, a type of communication channel between cells.
 This means zonulin concentration will change in a patient experiencing changes in intestinal permeability.
-Zonulin is also found in higher levels in stool samples of patients having reactions to gluten, but who do not have coeliac disease.
+Zonulin is also found in higher levels in stool samples of patients who have reactions to gluten but do not have coeliac disease.

-While zonulin isn’t thought to be responsible for the discomfort of these patients, it’s associations with intestinal permeability and gluten sensitivity suggests it could be a useful for assessing the microbiota-gut-brain axis.
+While zonulin isn’t thought to be responsible for the discomfort of these patients, its associations with intestinal permeability and gluten sensitivity suggest it could be useful for assessing the microbiota-gut-brain axis.

-Some neutriceuticals have been found to effectively reduce zonulin levels, including zeolite, colostrum bovinum, and a mix of probiotics.
+Some neutriceuticals which have been found to effectively reduce zonulin levels include zeolite, colostrum bovinum, and a mix of probiotics.
 While the mechanism of these are not fully understood, they are relatively safe interventions that can be easily utilized by clinicians.

 4. Short Chain Fatty Acids

-There are a few short chain fatty acids produced by bacteria that are relevant to intestinal health, including acetate, butyrate and propionate.
+A few short chain fatty acids produced by bacteria are relevant to intestinal health, including acetate, butyrate, and propionate.
 The author places special emphasis on butyrate, which may indirectly stimulate mitochondrial biogenesis (the creation of more mitochondria, the “power house” of the cell) and the generation of ATP (the primary molecular source of energy for a cell).

 While we don’t know the specific role SCFAs play in cognitive health, low concentrations in stool tests are sometimes associated with cognitive impairment.
 Clinicians should consider this as an informative biomarker in patients who show cognitive impairment.
 A wide variety of unprocessed, natural foods provides a healthy abundance of SFCAs.

-The process glucuronidation functions as a detoxification process in cells by inactivating toxic compounds.
+The process glucuronidation functions as a detoxification process in cells by deactivating toxic compounds.
 This happens when toxic compounds are linked with a glucuronic acid sugar molecule, allowing the compound to be excreted into the GI tract.
-Beta-glucuronidase actually functions to remove the glucuronic acid sugar molecule, thereby reversing the inactivation of the toxic compound.
+However, beta-glucuronidase actually functions to remove the glucuronic acid sugar molecule, reversing the deactivation of the toxic compound.
 Thus, more beta-glucuronidase could be a bad thing, suggesting the potential for more active toxic compounds.